AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson1.md

 After you finished code development and deployed using `aio app deploy` you will be able to see your app like below
 ![webpage](assets/webpage.png)

-In next lesson, we will show how to use to register this app as event provider using custom event SDK and click the like button will fire an event, this event will be consumed by three ways.
+In next lesson, we will show how to use custom event to register this app as event provider and click the like button will fire an event, this event will be consumed by three ways (Journaling, webhook URL, runtime action)

 Next lesson: [Lesson2](lesson2.md)